Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Nextiva Customer Service

-Impressively, Nextiva is one of the few vendors in this category that offers the same 24/7 customer support to all of its subscribers no matter what plan they’re on.
-You can reach a Nextiva representative by phone 24/7 or live chat on weekdays from 5 a.m. to 6 p.m.
-MT and on weekends from 5 a.m. to 4 p.m.
-MT.
-There is also an in-app help button and an online self-help resource center stocked with webinars, quick start account guides, product updates, system status information and password reset options.
-Users can explore helpful how-to videos, get tips on setting up a menu to greet callers, and learn how to make the most of advanced features like voice analytics.
+We appreciate how Nextiva serves all of its customers equally well with the same 24/7 customer support for all phone plans.
+If you need assistance, you can reach a Nextiva representative by email, chat or phone.
+There is also an in-app help button and an online self-help resource center.
+Nextiva’s resource center is stocked with webinars, quick start account guides, product updates, system status information and password reset options.
+Users can explore helpful how-to videos, get tips on setting up a menu to greet callers and learn how to make the most of advanced features like voice analytics.

 Nextiva Drawbacks

 Small businesses with fewer than five user accounts will pay above-average prices with Nextiva.
-On its website, the company’s pricing page settings are set by default to show the cost for businesses purchasing at least 20 user accounts for a savings of roughly 17 percent.
-Other providers with sliding scales, like RingCentral, show you the standard price for one user as the default setting.
-Compare cost information in our full RingCentral review and see our review of Ooma for another option that’s especially great for small businesses.
+On its website, the company’s pricing page settings are set by default to show the cost for businesses purchasing at least 20 user accounts for a savings of roughly 19 percent.
+Other providers with sliding scales, like Vonage, show you the standard price for one user as the default setting.
+Compare cost information in our full Vonage review for another phone option that’s especially great for small businesses.

-It’s also worth noting that Nextiva’s voicemail transcription service is only available with its highest tier, the Enterprise plan, despite this being a fairly ubiquitous feature with cellular and other technology providers.
-For example, our review of Dialpad notes that the vendor includes it with AI-powered features that are standard with all plans.
+It’s also worth noting that Nextiva’s voicemail transcription service is only available with its highest tier Enterprise plan.
+This is true despite it being a fairly ubiquitous feature with cellular and other technology providers.
+For example, our Dialpad review notes that the vendor includes voicemail transcription and other AI-powered features with all plans.
 That said, aside from lacking voicemail transcription, Nextiva’s entry-level Essential and mid-tier Professional packages feel more than adequate in terms of basic features and functionality.

 Methodology